10 EXERCISE TIPS FOR PEOPLE 40 & OVER

 Working out in your 40s is far different than working out in your 20s.
-Bodies undergo a lot of changes across our lifespans; by your 40s, you’re likely losing muscle mass, taking longer to recover from injuries, noticing more joint pains, and experiencing changes in your sleep patterns.
+Our bodies undergo a lot of changes across our lifespans; by your 40s, you’re likely losing muscle mass, taking longer to recover from injuries, noticing more joint pains, and experiencing changes in your sleep patterns.
 The days of chasing a “pump” or intentionally trying to make yourself as sore as possible are long gone.
 All we want to do now is look better, feel better, and move better.

 Try these 10 tips to help you get the most out of workouts in your 40s and beyond!